Deciding to go to college is often the easy part – the what, where, when and how can be the bits that cause confusion and stress.

 - Most universities and Institutes of Technology require you to apply through CAO.

-- For the first time ever, 2022 CAO Applicants can see information on further education & Training (Level 5/6) and apprenticeships through the CAO options.
-Please note: CAO is not currently accepting applications for further education courses or apprenticeships.
+- You can see information on further education & Training (Level 5/6) and apprenticeships through the CAO options.
+However, CAO is not currently accepting applications for further education courses or apprenticeships.
 For all queries and information about Further Education and Training or Apprenticeship options, click Further Education & Training or Apprenticeships Here is a short video explaining further education & training and details on how to apply for courses.

 - Dates for Diary: It is important to keep an eye on key dates for the CAO

 - Click the useful video on how to apply to CAO – There are different videos to help you through the process.
 You can also read applying to the CAO in the CAO handbook to answer more of your questions.